EliziumNet/Krayola/README.md

 The happy scripters left the creator with a skip in their step and joy in their hearts :gift_heart:.

-... and they all lived happily ever after :joy:.
+... and they all scripted happily ever after :joy:.

 And now back to reality.